kai-jacobsen/kb-documentation/05_modules/naming_conventions.md

 ####Other files

 A module can be enabled to be automatically connected to different (frontend) templates.
-If enabled all .twig files in the module root folder are recognized as templates.
+If enabled, all .twig files in the module root folder are recognized as possible templates.
 Other files and folders are ignored.